tobiasdalhof/sanersocialmedia/README.md

 ## Support this project

-**Feeling saner already?** Please consider to support this free and open source project.
+Please consider to support this free and open source project.

 - Tell your friends
 - Visit the Chrome Web Store and write a review (COMING SOON!)